irrwahn/svg2ass/README.md

 have provide your own getopt, strdup or strcasecmp implementations.
 Also, you might have to manually copy version.in to version.h

+Apparently, it is advisable to change `strip -s` to `strip -S` in Makefile when building on macOS.

 ## Usage